voldemortuk/Data-Science-and-Business-Analytics-Internship/TASK6/readme.md

 # Task 6
+### Iris Flower Species Dataset

+In this tutorial we will use the Iris Flower Species Dataset.

+The Iris Flower Dataset involves predicting the flower species given measurements of iris flowers.

+It is a multiclass classification problem.
+The number of observations for each class is balanced.
+There are 150 observations with 4 input variables and 1 output variable.
+The variable names are as follows  :

+        Sepal length in cm.
+        Sepal width in cm.
+        Petal length in cm.
+        Petal width in cm.
+        Class
 ## Prediction using Decision Tree
 	•In this task we will use decision tree to make prediction and understand its working.!
 ![decisiontree](https://github.com/voldemortuk/Data-Science-and-Business-Analytics-Internship/blob/main/TASK6/Task6.png)